Xenus96/DatabasExtractor/README.md

 - You need to install Python on your computer;
 - You need to connect your Android device to your computer via USB cable and turn on USB Debugging on the phone;
 - You need to start the DatabasExtractor.py script from the local ADB directory (where the file abd.exe is located).
+- The following Python libraries must be installed: cryptography, ...